Persistent Homotopy Groups of Metric Spaces: Application to finite metric spaces

-It can be directly checked that the constructions and results in \textsection \ref{sec:subdendrogram-pseudo-metric} all apply here: \begin{itemize} \item The pseudo-ultrametric $\mu_X^{(1)}$ on $\caL(X,x_0)$ induces a pseudo-ultrametric on $L(X,x_0)$, still denoted by $\mu_X^{(1)}$.
-In particular, for any two discrete loops $\gamma$ and $\gamma'$, \item Let $(X,x_0)$ and $(Y,y_0)$ be in $\caM ^{\pt}$.
-Then each pointed tripod induces the following tripod between $L(X,x_0)$ and $L(Y,y_0)$:
+It can be directly checked that the constructions and results in \textsection \ref{sec:treegram-pseudo-metric} all apply here: \begin{itemize} \item The pseudo-ultra-metric $\mu_X^{(1)}$ on $\caL(X,x_0)$ induces a pseudo-ultra-metric on $L(X,x_0)$, still denoted by $\mu_X^{(1)}$.
+In particular, for any two discrete loops $\gamma$ and $\gamma'$, \item Let $(X,x_0)$ and $(Y,y_0)$ be pointed compact metric spaces.
+Then, each pointed tripod induces the following tripod between $L(X,x_0)$ and $L(Y,y_0)$: